23-coder/Netflix-clone/README.md

-This is Spotify clone i learned from code with harry
+This is Netflix clone i learned from code with harry